gtriip/kyc-api-documentation/FR/FaceLivenessAPI.md

 ### Face Detector Threshold
 - **Current Setting**: 0.75
     - If the confidence score for the detected face is below **0.75**, the face detection will be rejected.
+- **Recommended Setting from Model Side**: 0.60
+    - However, this lower threshold has caused issues during the comparison stage, as faces with reflection obstructions might pass.
+Sticking with a higher threshold is recommended to maintain accuracy and reliability.

 ### Liveness Detector Threshold
 - **Current Setting**: 0.90
     - If the confidence score for the detected face being real is below **0.90**, the face will be rejected and considered as not live.
+- **Recommended Setting**: 0.95
+    - If the confidence score for the detected face being real is below **0.95**, the face will be rejected and considered as not live.
+    - A higher threshold increases the likelihood of false rejections, presenting a stricter challenge for acceptance.

 These thresholds are designed to maintain the integrity and security of the face detection and liveness verification processes.